Adult Stem Cells for Chronic Obstructive Pulmonary Disease (COPD)

 Lung changes in COPD

 Adult stem cell therapy DOES NOT assure a response in these patients.
 However, it does offer an alternative that they may wish to consider.
-We will discuss results below.
+See our blog Understanding Adipose-Derived Stem Cells We will discuss the results below.

-A: We refer to the process of actually using the adult stem cells/SVF (Stromal Vascular Fraction) as deployment.
+A: We refer to the process of actually using adult stem cells.
+For more information see our blogs What are Stem Cells? and Understanding Adipose-Derived Stem Cells.
 The typical deployment for COPD is intravenous.
-We also nebulize a small amount of the stme cells/SVF and have the patient inhale it.
+We also nebulize a small amount of the same cells and have the patient inhale it.

-The IV is started in the office and the stem cells/SVF is injected into a small IV bag.
+The IV is started in the office and the stem cells are injected into a small IV bag.
 This is then given to the patient over 20-30 minutes.
 The nebulizer is given during the time the IV is running.
 When the nebulizer and IV are finished, the IV is discontinued and the patient is discharged.